soz223/UniBrainAssistant/README.md

 # 🧠 UniBrain‑Assistant

 **UniBrain‑Assistant** is an open‑source, browser‑based playground that turns a *single* structural brain MRI into a fully conversational analysis workflow.
-Drop in a NIfTI file, watch every preprocessing step unfold in real time, explore the resulting connectome interactively, and ask questions in plain English — all without leaving your web browser.
+Drop in a NIfTI file, watch every preprocessing step unfold in real time, explore the resulting connectome interactively, and ask questions in plain English or any natural languages — all without leaving your web browser.

+**One Click, Done Quick!!!**

 It pairs Streamlit’s reactive UI with LangChain’s tool‑calling so you can **see**, **tweak**, and **interrogate** each stage of the pipeline: